Introduction

 - Feature Completely revised the creation of new modules with

-.
+subclass.
 The old create

 is still available for backwards compatibility.
-Read here why i deprecated create
+Read here why i deprecated create.

 - Feature Added a

-function to every module.
+map function to every module.

 - Feature

-now gets the module set as the
+update now gets the module set as the

-context, and gets the key in the callback function.
+this context, and gets the key in the callback function.

 - Feature

-now has a silent
+update now has a silent option too.

 - Feature

-now accepts multiple keys to remove.
+remove now accepts multiple keys to remove.

 - Bugfix

-no longer overwrites
+getAllAsArray no longer overwrites

-value if its present in the object
+an id value if its present in the object

 - 0.6 - October 14th 2012